 Pizza Hut on how customer feedback can spark exciting product innovation

-Pizza Hut’s chief customer officer to reveal how customer insights can fast-track product development times to just six weeks
+Pizza Hut’s chief digital experience officer to reveal how customer insights can fast-track product development times to just six weeks

 Image source: Pizza Hut, LLC Press Room

-In his keynote session at CX APAC, Troy Barnes, chief customer officer at Pizza Hut will be revealing how the F&B brand has injected life and accuracy into its innovation strategy through customer feedback data.
+In his keynote session at CX APAC, Troy Barnes, chief digital experience officer at Pizza Hut will be revealing how the F&B brand has injected life and accuracy into its innovation strategy through customer feedback data.